The AI-Ready Team | AI Operating Layer for Expert Businesses

-Somewhere in your business right now there is an AI tool your team is using three different ways, a workflow nobody fully owns, and a decision sitting in someone's inbox waiting for you to weigh in.
-That's not a technology problem.
-That's a structure problem.
+Somewhere in your business right now there is an AI tool your team is using three different ways, a workflow nobody fully owns, and a decision sitting in someone's inbox waiting for the one person who knows how to make the call.
+That is a single point of failure inside critical work.
 And it's exactly what we fix.

 It's Wednesday at 4pm.
 You're supposed to be working on Q3 strategy.
 Instead you're in Slack explaining something for the third time this week to someone you hired to handle exactly this.